Amir-Ashkezari/RenderMan-Utility-Manager/README.md

 ## Features

-### Tex: Export PBR texture sets to PxrSurface-based material
+### Tex: Building RenderManAsset out of PBR Metallic/Roughness texture sets

-It will use the incoming texture files to create the shading network.
+It will use the incoming texture files to create the PxrSurface-based material.
 It supports Albedo/BaseColor, Roughness, Metallic, Emissive, Displacement/Height.
 It will lookup for these keywords in the texture filename to construct the asset.
 * UDIM supported.

 ### Tex: ACEScg colorspace conversion